-Some states have laws on the books that limit the amount of fee that can be charged for late rent.
+Certain states have laws on the books that set a ceiling for late fees.
 They might also specify the number of days that a landlord needs to wait before charging you a fee.
-Here's a list of states with those laws:

 States with laws about late rent fees: